dgraeber/seed-farmer/docs_v2/docs/index.md

 ## Getting Started

-To get started with Seed-Farmer, check out the following guides:
+To get started with Seed-Farmer, please see the [Getting Started](getting-started) Section which includes:

 - [Installation](getting-started/installation.md): Install Seed-Farmer and its dependencies
 - [Quick Start](getting-started/quick-start.md): Deploy your first project with Seed-Farmer